Who We Are

 Summary of Requirements

-Required pre-major course 3 hours
+Required pre-major course 3 credits

 Sociology attempts to understand how societies function.
 The course explores how social forces influence our lives and our chances for success.
 It also examines social groups, the relationships among social groups, and the ways groups get and maintain power.

-Required Sociology courses 22 hours
+Required Sociology courses 22 credits